What you can expect from us

 If you are not happy with our service

-If you are not happy with the quality of the service we have given you, or the amount of our fees, please discuss your concerns first with the partner responsible for your work.
-If you are still not happy, or if you prefer to do so, please raise the matter with our Client Relations Partner, David Hossack who is based at our Edinburgh office.
-He will make sure that any complaint you make is fully investigated and that you get a detailed response, normally within 10 working days.
+If you are not happy with our service we have given you, or the amount of our fees, please discuss your concerns first with the partner responsible for your work.
+If you are still not happy, or if you prefer to do so, please raise the matter with our Client Relations Partner, email at firstname.lastname@example.org.
+They will make sure that any complaint you make is fully investigated and that you get a detailed response, normally within 10 working days.

 If your complaint relates to advice on financial services, you can refer the matter to the Financial Ombudsman Service (FOS) free of charge.
 They provide a way of sorting out disputes if you’re unhappy with something we’ve done.
 You must make your complaint to FOS within six months of the date of our final decision on your complaint.
 You can ask us for details or you can get more information at www.financial-ombudsman.org.uk.

 What we ask of you